 l, (name of qualified third party), do hereby verify as follows: 1.
-I am a licensed health care professional, domes stic abuse advocate, as that term is defined in Minn.
-Stat. § 595.02, subdivision 1, paragraph (I), or sexual assa ault counselor, as that term is defined in Minn.
-Stat. § 595.02, subdivision 1, paragraph (k), who has had in-perso on contact with (name of victi m(s)) 2.
-I have a reasonable basis to believe (name of victim(s)) is a victim/are victims of domestic abuse, criminal sexual conduc ct, or stalking and fear(s) imminent violence against the individua or authorized occupant if the individual remains (the individuals remain) in the leased premises.
-3. I understand that the person(s) listed above ma ay use this document as a basis for gaining a release from the lease.
-I attest that the foregoing is true and correc t.
-(Printed name of qualified third party) (Signature of qualified third party) (Business address and business telephone) (Date)
+I am a licensed health care professional, domestic abuse advocate, as that term is defined in Minn.
+Stat. § 595.02, subdivision 1, paragraph (I), or sexual assault counselor, as that term is defined in Minn.
+Stat. § 595.02, subdivision 1, paragraph (k), who has had in-person o contact with (name of victim(s, ·)) 2.
+I have a reasonable basis to believe (name of victim(s)) is a victim/are victims of domestic abuse, criminal sexual conduct, o r stalking and fear(s) imminent violence against the individua or authorized occupant if the individual remains (the individuals remain) in the leased premises.
+3. I understand that the person(s) listed above may u lease.
+I attest that the foregoing is true and correct. se this document as a basis for gaining a release from the (Printed name of qualified third party) (Signature of qualified third party) (Business address and business telephone) (Date)